rahulvenugopal/haveyoumetrahul/content/research/WorkSoFar/index.en.md

 We did a detailed literature survey (Manasa and Chinmayi) on this and an intern is gearing up to pick this up for her master's dissertation.

-d) I am back to where it all began - BCI work in stroke.
-I am exploring imagined speech tracking with Dr. Subasree's team at Stroke lab, Dept. of Neurology, NIMHANS.
-I am tagging along Dr. Arun and Nahida to do some neural speech tracking.

-e) I am really inspired by this [work](https://www.biorxiv.org/content/10.64898/2026.08.07.743470v1) and wrote a draft to study brain criticality measures from our larger EEG database from expert meditators across four traditions.
+d) I am really inspired by this [work](https://www.biorxiv.org/content/10.64898/2026.08.07.743470v1) and wrote a draft to study brain criticality measures from our larger EEG database from expert meditators across four traditions.
 Hoping to rope in couple of [MESEC](https://www.mesec.co/) friends for expert collab.
+Manifold approaches make sense in this context.

-f) Well, the `Sense of Self` readings are picking pace.
+e) Well, the `Sense of Self` readings are picking pace.
 Will take a shot at ANRF- ECR grant of 2026.
-Will cut down some breadth to go deep into `Sense of Self` projects.
+Will cut down some breadth to go deep into `Sense of Self` projects from 1st of January, 2027.